Halloween Month continues here at Balladeer’s Blog with my take on the top four (of ten) movies in the Hellraiser franchise.

 I wish Clive Barker had done THIS work as a novel instead of the godawful Scarlet Gospels.

 HELLRAISER: HELLSEEKER (2002) – I skipped Hellraiser: Inferno from the year 2000.
 People are 100% correct when they say that Inferno and Hellseeker are far too similar but since Hellseeker at last brings back the character of Kirsty (Ashley Laurence) I prefer it to its predecessor.

 Kirsty long ago decided to just play along to get out of the insane asylum.
 She pretended to “recover” and admit that her tales of her horrific experiences were just delusions.

-She’s been out for years but is now trapped in an unhappy marriage with a sleazy husband who cheats on her with several women on the side.
+She’s been out for well over a decade but is now trapped in an unhappy marriage with a sleazy husband who cheats on her with several women on the side.
 As an anniversary gift the prick gives Kirsty a LeMerchand Box.